How To Choose a Backpacking Stove | Average Hiker

 When I hiked the AT in 1998, everyone used liquid fuel backpacking stoves.
 I remember watching a guy attempt to light his stove in a shelter in the Smokey Mountains.
-The stove blew up and he just about burned down one wall of the structure.
+The stove blew up, and he just about burned down one wall of the structure.
 He did not yet have a trail name, but he did after that night!

 - Uses multiple types of fuel if traveling in another country

-- Burns well in very cold sub-zero temperatures
+- Burns well in freezing sub-zero temperatures

 - More eco-friendly since bottles are reusable

 - Stove and fuel is heavy and bulky

 - Need to pump for pressure before lighting

 Alcohol backpacking stoves come in many shapes and sizes.
 This category has the most “Do it Yourself” (DIY) stoves since it is simple to make a stove from a soda or beer can.
 If you want an inexpensive, light stove, then this is your category.